 Let’s focus on the women who have had abortions and those who have helped them.
 For them, the deed is done.
 Their life, or opportunity for life, is over.
 We can’t help them.

-One blogger even takes the position that aborted babies are actually better off, using the force of some general Christian thinking, as the inertia:
+One blogger even takes the position that aborted babies are better off, using the force of some general Christian thinking, as the inertia:

 When a terrified, pregnant woman follows through with an abortion, God wins.
 The unborn child is ushered immediately to the feet of Jesus.
 A perfect, sinless, and whole being that was created in the image of God.